-(4) The analog inputs essentially connect directly to a SAR ADC on the U3, presenting a capacitive load to the signal source.
-The key specification is the maximum source impedance.
-As long as the source impedance is not over this value, there will be no additional errors do to impedance problems.
+(4) The low-voltage analog inputs essentially connect directly to a SAR ADC on the U3, presenting a capacitive load to the signal source.
+The high-voltage inputs connect first to a resistive level-shifter/divider.
+The key specification in both cases is the maximum source impedance.
+As long as the source impedance is not over this value, there will be no substantial errors due to impedance problems.

-(5) Measurements taken with AIN connected to a 2.048 reference (REF191 from Analog Devices).
+(5) Measurements taken with AIN connected to a 2.048 reference (REF191 from Analog Devices) or GND.
 All "counts" data are aligned as 12-bit values.
 Noise-free data is determined by taking 128 readings and subtracting the minimum value from the maximum value.